-Elisabeth Sauer-Eriksson is a structural biologist who studies structure-function relationships of RNA-RNA and RNA protein interactions; amyloid formation.
+Elisabeth Sauer-Eriksson is a structural biologist who studies structure-function relationships of RNA-RNA and RNA protein interactions.
 She also studies amyloidformation, and molecular mechanisms behind host-pathogen interactions.
 The aim with the latter project is to aid discovery of new and improved drug candidates against infectious disease pathogens.
 Her group uses X-ray crystallography, chemical biology, and other in vitro biochemical and biophysical methods for their studies.
-Sauer-Eriksson is since 2011 Assistant Head of the Chemistry Department and examinator of the PhD program.

 For more information see also the Integrated Structural Biology homepage

 Transthyretin (TTR), Amyloid-beta-peptide, and medin are three examples of amyloid-forming protein, which we study in the lab.
 They belong to a group of over 20 proteins that to cause disease by the formation of insoluble fibrils called amyloids.
 The human tetrameric thyroid-binding protein TTR is associated with two medical disorders: familial amyloidotic polyneuropathy (FAP) caused by mutations within the protein, and senile systemic polyneuropathy (SSA) that involves the native protein.
 FAP is prevalent in the northern parts of Sweden, where it is sometimes also referred to as "Skelleftesjukan".
 Amyloidosis involves structural changes within the amyloidogenic protein.
 The nature of these changes is currently unknown but of utmost importance since it can provide vital clues that will help the identification of substances that can inhibit the formation of TTR amyloid.